khaleelkamar/mySalaryApp/README.md

   ```
   npm run dev
   ```
+  after successfully synchronizing the database, a success message will appear

 2.Run the database migrations and seed data to set up the initial data:

+  "Open a new terminal and simultaneously run the following commands in separate terminals or terminal tabs:"

    ```
    npx sequelize-cli db:seed:all